Peder von Todderud: Personal life

 Todderud was born in Stange on 17 July 1691.
 He was the son of farmers Gulbrand Alfssøn and Birte Johannesdatter, and married Maren Olsdatter in 1720.

 Career

 Todderud started his military career in 1707.
 In 1750 he was promoted colonel and chief of Oppland Regiment.
 He was promoted major general in 1760, and retired in 1764.
-In 1751 von Todderud acquired the estate Åker in Vang, Hedmark, where he lived until his death in 1772.
+In 1751 von Todderud acquired the estate Åker in Vang, where he lived until his death in 1772.